 In April 2021, prior to and in connection with the IPO, we adopted the ESPP.
 As of January 31, 2024, the ESPP authorizes the issuance of 21.5 million shares of our Class A common stock under purchase rights granted to our employees.
 The number of shares of our Class A common stock reserved for issuance will automatically increase on February 1 of each year for a period of 10 years, which began on February 1, 2022 and continues through February 1, 2031, by the lesser of (1) 1% of the total number of shares of our common stock (both Class A and Class B) outstanding on the preceding January 31; and (2) 15.5 million shares, except that before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth by (1) and (2) above.
-The ESPP allows participants to purchase shares at the lesser of (a) 85% of the fair market value our Class A common stock on the corresponding purchase date.
+The ESPP allows participants to purchase shares at the lesser of (a) 85% of the fair market value our Class A common stock as of the commencement of the offering period, and (b) 85% of the fair market value of our Class A common stock on the corresponding purchase date.